 Developers can spin up an application and test it away from the production environment; IT can have access to on-demand resources on a pay-as-you-go basis.

 The payoff?
 Faster-paced business, more flexible working, increased productivity and lower operational costs overall.
 However, is that really the case?

-, the demands for instant access to everything, everywhere, on any device continues to ramp up.
+As cloud computing matures, the demands for instant access to everything, everywhere, on any device continues to ramp up.